intermine/intermine-apps-c/pathways-displayer/README.md

 # Pathways Displayer

-A cross-mine pathways displayer.
+A cross-mine Pathways Displayer.

 ### DESCRIPTION

-The Pathways Displayer shows genetic pathways that are linked between organisms using homology.
-Using the list of mines configured in the global.web.properties, each mine is queried for orthologues for a given identifier.
+The Pathways Displayer reveals genetic pathways from different organisms and mines that are linked by homologous genes.
+The following logic is used:

+1) Build a list of homologues from a mine for a given identifier ignoring paralogues when possible.
+2) Query that mine for pathways that contain homologues from step 1.
+3) Repeat for all known mines.

+Clicking on a circle in an organism column reveals more detailed information including the data source and links to the homologous gene(s) in their respective mines.

 ### INSTALLATION

-The web application is presented in two forms:

-1) An embeddable version for the InterMine reports page displayer.
-2) A self contained javascript bundle that includes all dependencies.

-#### Reports Displayer

-The Pathways Displayer is embedded into the InterMine Reports Displayer by default, and requires the following configurations:
+The Pathways Displayer is embedded into the InterMine Reports Displayer by default and requires the following configurations:

 1) Define the following properties in global.web.properties